sbperceptron/3D-Object-detection-from-Pointcloud/README.md

 5. tensorflow (virtual environment)

 # Note:
-The project is being developed and tested on ubuntu 14.04
+The project is under development
+Platform: ubuntu 14.04

 # instructions to run the code:
 # 1. open a new terminal and run,